TheStaticTurtle/website_blog/content/posts/20231030_aodns/index.md

 | Base85    | 256 bytes  | 320 bytes   | x1.25 |
 | Base91    | 256 bytes  | 315 bytes   | x1.23 |

-And so I choose base91 to encode the compressed data in the queries.
+To maximize the amount of data I could store in one record, I decided to use base91.
+It's not too obscure and still does a pretty good job.

-One issue I stumbled on early on is that TXT strings are limited to a max of 255 charaters so for me arround 200 bytes of data.
+One issue I stumbled on early is that TXT strings are limited to a max of 255 characters.
+Which, for me, roughly equates to 200 bytes of data after the base91 step.

-The DNS server can bypass this limitation by simply answering multiple TXT strings.
-My local responder could handle arround 3k of data before it stopped responding.
+The DNS server can easily bypass this limitation by simply answering multiple TXT strings.
+My local responder (Windows server 2020) could handle around 3 KB of data in one record before it simply stopped responding.

-One issue of sending multiple string is that your first answer might be ordered correctly but the second one won't be.
-To solve this, I prefixed the each string with an index  followed by the separator `'''` which is one ascii char not used in the base91 table
+One issue that arises when sending multiple strings is that the first answer you get from the responder might be ordered correctly, but, at least with Windows server, the second one won't be and instead randomizes the order.

+To solve this, I added an incrementing prefix to each string.
+The prefix is separated from the actual data by using `'''` which is one ASCII char that is not used in the base91 table.

-So this is what a sequence record looks like, buch of indexed data containing the audio:
+After all of these steps, you can query a record and get a response like this one:
 ```dig
 # dig +ttlunit TXT seq_49680.music.example.com